ilbuonmarcio/lydia/README.md

 # What is mrczlnks?

-`mrczlnks` is a featureful, yet simple Arch Linux install script that is free to fork, modify to fit your own purposes and use!
+`mrczlnks` is a featureful, yet simple Arch Linux install script

 # Features
 - Easy to configure, install and use